 Building a community-driven platform and open innovation management system to solve global challenges.

-Solve, a new initiative from MIT is Solve is a marketplace connecting innovators with resources to solve global challenges–from education and health to energy and inequality.
+Solve, a new initiative from MIT is a marketplace connecting innovators with resources to solve global challenges–from education and health to energy and inequality.
 Each year, Solve announces global challenges for which it seeks solutions.
 Anyone can submit their product ideas for a chance to pitch in front of the MIT community and potential partners for sponsorship at their flagship event, Solve at MIT.
 When Solve partnered with Atlantic Media Strategies (AMS), they lacked an engaging web presence, a clear challenge cycle process, and content strategy to inspire their community.
 Our team at AMS helped to tackle these challenges, and I lead the design and creative direction for the project.
 The solution is a website, a user-generated content platform and an open innovation management system to better serve the community, clarify the challenge process, and effectively communicate the initiative’s purpose and reach.

 Lead designer at Atlantic Media Strategies